SecretX33/byebyeantijogo/README.md

 # ByeByeAntiJogo

+## Summary

+This addon is made for World of Warcraft 3.3.5a

+This addon removes many spells considered "antijogo" in WoW Brasil after being cast on player.

 ## Download

 You can download the lastest version by [clicking here](https://github.com/SecretX33/ByeByeAntiJogo/releases/latest/download/ByeByeAntiJogo.zip).

 OR if you want to download an earlier version of the addon, you can do it by checking the release page [here](https://github.com/SecretX33/ByeByeAntiJogo/releases).

-## Summary

-This addon is made for World of Warcraft 3.3.5a

-This addon removes many spells considered "antijogo" in WoW Brasil after being cast on player.

 ------------

 **Slash commands:**

-/aj or /bbaj or /byebyeantijogo - Show addon help
+/aj or /bbaj or /byebyeantijogo - Toggle addon on and off

 /aj toggle - Toggle addon on and off